-The shared Nordic interest in strengthening the security in the Nordic neighbourhood is reflected in the ambitious political goals for the cooperation.
+The shared Nordic interest in strengthening the security in the Nordic neighborhood is reflected in the ambitious political goals for the cooperation.
 In November 2018, the Nordic ministers of Defence signed the ”Vision 2025”, which sets out the political framework and ambitions for the defence cooperation in the Nordic region towards 2025 through general guidelines along with 16 specific goals.
 Vision 2025 raises the ambition of the Nordic defence cooperation by stating that it should apply not only in peacetimes but also in the event of a crisis or conflict.
 The aim is, among other things, to make NORDEFCO a platform for close political dialogue, information sharing, and, if possible, coordination of common Nordic positions on possible crisis situations.

 In the face of a growing threat from terror, cyber, and hybrid challenges, Vision 2025 assesses finds the need for a closer cooperation within all of these areas.
 Moreover, the aim is to strengthen the inter-operability, deterrence, and cooperation on the common defence in the Nordic region.